Business Development Responsibilities: Looking for a Co-founder? Read This Before You Make Your Choice.

 2. Pierre Omidyar, the creator of eBay.

-3. Chris Do, also known as The Futur, a designer and the head of The Futur LLC and the media personality.
+3. Chris Do, also known as The Futur, is a designer and the head of The Futur LLC and a media personality.

-Not mentioning the crowd of less known solopreneurs who might not be billionaires, but managed to achieve wealth and have a net worth well exceeding a million dollars.
+Not to mention the crowd of less known solopreneurs who might not be billionaires, but managed to achieve wealth and have a net worth well exceeding a million dollars.
 So, perhaps, looking for a co-founder is not as essential as the mainstream school of entrepreneurship dictates.